132E/Sneaker-Seeker/README.md

 #### **_Description_**

-Make a site for people that like shoes
+Make a site for people to search for recipes

 ---